Miami Wrongful Death Lawyers

 Our firm has helped families receive compensation for:

 - Loss of consortium

 - Loss of parental support

 - Medical and funeral costs

-Our wrongful death attorneys have 150+ years of combined experience handling cases nationwide.
+The wrongful death attorneys at Stewart Tilghman Fox Bianchi & Cain, P.A. have 150+ years of combined experience handling cases nationwide.
 Our goal with every case is to prepare it as thoroughly as possible to help our clients receive what they need to move forward.
 We utilize everything from medical experts to trial simulations to make your case as strong and compelling as possible.